Part Four of our printable paper Christmas Village!

 For part two of the village (the shops that connect to the Meeting House) click here.

-For part five of the village (the farm in the country) click here.
+For part three of the village (the houses) click here.